 Pickle Red Onions – In a medium bowl, add lime juice, orange juice, salt, and pepper.
 Mix in thinly sliced red onions.
 Cover and refrigerate for at least 6 hours.

 Make Habanero Salsa – In a blender, add habanero chili peppers, garlic cloves, lime juice, agave syrup, water, and vegetable.
 Blend for about 10 seconds.
-Place in tight container and refrigerate until ready to eat.
+Place in a tight container and refrigerate until ready to eat.

 Serve Cochinita Pibil – Put some meat on the tortilla.
-Top with pickled onions and about half teaspoon (or more) of habanero salsa.
+Top with pickled onions and about a half teaspoon (or more) of habanero salsa.
 Add any additional accompaniments and eat!

 - Habanero salsa is HELLA HOT.
 Please warn your guests before they burn their mouths.